jlumijarvi/mysql-replication-docker/README.md

 sudo service mysql restart
 ```

-Open up the MySQL shell.
-Grant replications priviledges to the slave, lock the databases and print the master's status.
+Open the MySQL shell.
+Grant replication priviledges to the slave use, lock the databases and print the master's status.

 ```
 mysql -u root -p